pbach/GitignoreTemplates/README.md

-# GitignoreTemplates
-Templates of .gitignore files
+# Templates of .gitignore files